GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/promote-install/index.md

 ### Sign up, sign in, or sign out flow {: #sign-up}

-This promotion is a special case of the [journey](#journey) promotional pattern where the promotion card can be a more prominent.
+This promotion is a special case of the [journey](#journey) promotional pattern where the promotion card can be more prominent.

 <figure class="w-figure w-figure--inline-right">
   <img src="sign-up.png" alt="Custom install button on the sign up page.">